-The LORD promised the land they will settle and call their home through obedience.
-Moses was prevented from entering the Promised Land because he struck the rock, instead of speaking to it as God instructed him to do so.
-As we have learned in our Sunday school, the behavior of the Israelites of their disobedience and unbelief made it difficult for them to possess the promised land, the land flowing with milk and honey, which means that the land is rich, everything they need is already provided, but instead, they wandered in the wilderness for forty years.
-Their lack of belief in God’s word and promises rather than seeing the promised land, they got the wrath of God.
-Everyone from twenty years old or more who complained against God will never enter the promised land which God with uplifted hand to make their home until these grumbling, unbelieving generation passed away.
+The LORD promised the Land they would settle and call their home through obedience.
+Moses was prevented from entering the Promised Land because he struck the rock instead of speaking to it as God instructed him to do.
+As we have learned in our Sunday school, the behavior of the Israelites of their disobedience and unbelief made it difficult for them to possess the promised Land, the Land flowing with milk and honey, which means that the Land is rich, everything they need is already provided, but instead, they wandered in the wilderness for forty years.
+Their lack of belief in God’s word and promises rather than seeing the promised Land, they got the wrath of God.
+Everyone from twenty years old or older who complained against God will never enter the promised Land which God, with an uplifted hand, made their home until this grumbling; unbelieving generation passed away.

-God made an exception to two spies Caleb and Joshua who believe in God’s promise while the other ten spies who brought the evil report about the land were struck down and died of a plague before the LORD.
+God made an exception to two spies, Caleb and Joshua, who believed in God’s promise, while the other ten spies who brought the evil report about the Land were struck down and died of a plague before the LORD.
 (Numbers 14:37).
-The grumbler’s children of Israel who did not know that their left and right hand will enter the promised land.
+The grumbler’s children of Israel did not know that their left and right hand would enter the promised Land.
 God’s compassion for children is explicitly pronounced.
-Likewise, The children of Nineveh were also the reason why God reversed His judgment to destroy their city.
-However, after 40 years we can assume that these Ninevites children were in their mature minds and they chose to be wicked like their parents.
-Therefore God handed the judgment of destruction which happened during the time of prophet Nahum.
+Likewise, The children of Nineveh were also why God reversed His judgment to destroy their city.
+However, after 40 years, we can assume that these Ninevites children were in their mature minds, and they chose to be wicked like their parents.
+Therefore God handed the judgment of destruction, which happened during the time of the prophet Nahum.

-God had promised them victory and they chose defeat.
-They can simply live with joy and they chose sufferings, and instead of living with the love of God, they rejected the blessings.
-If they only trusted and obeyed God, grace should have been provided and the power of His might should have been protected them wherever they went whatever they did.
-The Israelites had seen the power of God and the miracles He did when God saved them from the hands of the Egyptians that enslaved them, and yet like many people, they appreciate it at the moment and forget it the following day.
+God had promised them victory, and they chose defeat.
+They can live with joy, choose sufferings, and instead of living with the love of God, they reject the blessings.
+If they only trusted and obeyed God, grace should have been provided, and the power of His might should have protected them wherever they went, whatever they did.
+The Israelites had seen the power of God and the miracles He did when God saved them from the hands of the Egyptians that enslaved them, and yet like many people, they appreciated it at the moment and forgot it the following day.
 This is a lack of faith.
-They only need God when it gives them convenience and they walk away when they feel it is not enough.
+They only need God when it gives them convenience, and they walk away when they feel it is not enough.
 They walked by sight and not by faith.

 God is all in all.